Randarawashdeh/readme/README.md

 - You  have to register to navigate our web app
 - You can click on the **register** tab provided in the navigation bar to view the home section
-- You can click on the **Add to cart** button to add this product to your cart but you have to be one of our users, so you should create an account
+- You can log in as a patient to view medical reports and make an appointment.

 ## ⛏️ Built Using <a name = "built_using"></a>